klittlepage/til/README.md

 #### 05

 [Deterministic databases](http://dbmsmusings.blogspot.com/2019/01/its-time-to-move-on-from-two-phase.html) guarantee that given a defined set of input requests only one final state is possible.
 This is a stronger guarantee than serializability that makes replication trivial.

+#### 06

+[Orthodromic distance](https://en.wikipedia.org/wiki/Great-circle_distance) is the shortest distance between two points on the surface of a sphere.